 Membership consists of a maximum of 35 artists, many of whom also belong to other exhibiting societies - NEAC, RWS, RBA and others - and of course paint on a much larger scale as well.
 The paintings exhibited with the SPG are limited to 12" by 12" or 144 square inches in area and may be in any medium.
 These are 'cabinet' sized and intimate paintings and thus easy to place and affordable.

-Since its inauguration The Group has had at least thirty exhibitions in London, Southern and Southeast England and also Jersey.
+Since its inauguration The Group has had over fifty exhibitions in London, Southern and Southeast England and also Jersey.
 Galleries include Piers Feetham Gallery (annually since 1997), Fulham; Russell Gallery, Putney; Wimbledon Fine Art; Chappel Galleries, Colchester; the Jerram Gallery, Sherborne and several others.